 Remember, the goal of performance coaching is not to make someone feel bad, nor is it to showcase the knowledge of a manager or HR professional.
 The goal of performance coaching is to help employees improve their work and solve their performance problems.

-Employees that respond to coaching well will not only improve their performance but will also become valued contributors.
+Employees who respond to performance coaching well will not only improve their performance but will also become valued contributors.
 What could be more rewarding than that?

 - The Best Coaching Questions You Could Ask Your Clients